timofurrer/minion-ci/README.rst

     apt-get install mongodb
     yum install mongodb

-It's recommended to use pip to install deci:
+It's recommended to use pip to install minion-ci:

 .. code::

-    pip3 install deci
+    pip3 install minion-ci

 Stack
 -----

-**deci** is built on top of flask and uses a MongoDB to persist jobs.
+**minion-ci** is built on top of flask and uses a MongoDB to persist jobs.